Nurse Next Door Home Healthcare Services

-Nurse Next Door Home Care Services is a Canadian-based franchise system that offers private home care to seniors.
+Nurse Next Door Home Care Services is a franchise company offering in-home care to seniors and individuals needing support.
 Services range from companionship to round-the-clock nursing care.
-The system currently has over 200 franchise locations across Canada, US, and Australia.
+The system currently has over 400 franchise locations across Canada, US, Australia and England.

-In 2018 Nurse Next Door awarded their first international deal, with the company's Australian Master Franchise going to Melbourne locals Amber Biesse and Matt Fitton.

 History

 Nurse Next Door Home Care Services was launched in Vancouver, British Columbia in September 2001 by co-founders Ken Sim and John DeHart.
 The two decided to start the company after trying to find quality care for Ken's pregnant wife Teena (who was placed on emergency bed rest with their first child).
-The company began franchising in April 2007 and has since added over 200 senior home care franchise locations across Canada, US, and Australia.
+The company began franchising in April 2007 and has since added over 400 senior home care franchise locations across Canada, US, Australia and England.

 The company has been recognized with numerous awards including the 2006 Ernst & Young Entrepreneur of the Year Award as well as being named as one of the top 10 small and medium employers in Canada in 2012.
 They are also 4 time top ten winners of BC Business Best Companies to Work For award, coming in 1st place in 2009 and 3rd place in 2012.

 Nurse Next Door Home Care Services has also been widely featured in media across Canada and the United States including The National Post, The Globe and Mail, CBC, The Vancouver Sun and Fortune Small Business Magazine.

+Nurse Next Door was ranked #94 in global franchises and #54 in franchises less than $150,000 in 2025.